How to use a mid-20th century dial telephone

 To start making a call, the caller lifted the handset from its cradle and listened to hear the dial tone - also known as the dialling tone.
 If there was no tone, the phone either wasn't working - a not uncommon situation in and after the Second World War - or was one of the very early phones.

-After dialling the last of the three letters of the area code, the process was repeated with the numbers part.
-The number of clicks indicated the number required to the exchange.
+After dialling the last of the three letters of the area code, the process was repeated with the numbers part of the phone number.

 Going through the operator and trunk calls